 Jeff Barnaby: I didn’t do it deliberately, I kind of just liked the atmosphere.
-I almost took offense to the idea that people were qualifying me as a horror director, because I thought they were being dismissive of my films.
+I almost took offense to the idea that people were qualifying me as a horror director.
+I thought they were being dismissive of my films.
 Like, “Oh, they’re just horror films.”
-I think the atmosphere is there, but I haven’t really ever done pure horror beats, with the exception of another short film I did.
+I think the atmosphere is there.
+But I haven’t really ever done pure horror beats, with the exception of another short film I did.
 I’ve always just flirted with the genre.
-I think that was another reason why I wanted to do just a straight horror film, because it was like a “shit or get off the pot” scenario.
+I think that was another reason why I wanted to do just a straight horror film.
+It was like a “shit or get off the pot” scenario.
 I wanted to know if I could do it.

-But I’m almost taking a polar opposite approach in the case [of Blood Quantum], because a zombie and a zombie film are supposed to be scary.
-But my main goal is to express the idea that Native people aren’t scared of zombies because they’re immune to the zombie plague, and it’s really the [white settlers who are the danger].
+But I’m almost taking a polar opposite approach in the case [of Blood Quantum].
+A zombie and a zombie film are supposed to be scary.
+But [in the film] Native people aren’t scared of zombies because they’re immune to the zombie plague.
+It’s really the [white settlers whom they’re scared of].

-The first image you see of the second act is the town burning, the bridge being overrun with zombies, and then you cut to Kiowa [Gordon who plays Lysol] standing off with a zombie, not scared of it at all.
-No more than 30 seconds after that, a sick hapless little white girl comes in, and he treats her like he’s scared to even touch her.
+The first image you see of the second act is the town burning, the bridge being overrun with zombies.
+Then, you cut to Kiowa [Gordon, who plays Lysol] standing off with a zombie, not scared of it at all.
+No more than thirty seconds after that, a sick hapless little white girl comes in.
+And he treats her like he’s scared to even touch her.
 He’s horrified by her.
 Right there, you see the cultural dynamic.
 He’s not scared of the zombie; he’s scared of the people.
-Then the whole scene ends with the compound door closing, and you see this big sign spray-painted across the front of it: “If they’re red, they’re dead, and if they’re white, they bite.”
-Then he proceeds to murder the little white girl.
+Then, the whole scene ends with the compound door closing.
+You see this big sign spray-painted across the front of it: “If they’re red, they’re dead, and if they’re white, they bite.”
+Then, he proceeds to murder the little white girl.

 Tracey Deer did this very well in documentary with Club Native (2008).
 She explored these ideas in a documentary way better than I could.
 But you can’t put asses in seats with a documentary, typically.
 You want as many people as you can to see your film, so you’re dressing it up as a zombie film.
 Because it appeals to the lowest common denominator, and it makes it harder, in a way, because it’s a saturated genre.
 I couldn’t not do it, as a filmmaker, because it was such a challenge.
 I think it’s a dream for so many Native kids to do a zombie film, or in lieu of that, at least a zombie film with a Native in it.
 How the fuck do you not do it?

-7R: I know you were strongly influenced by Alanis Obomsawin’s Incident at Restigouche.
+7R: I know you Alanis Obomsawin’s Incident at Restigouche had a huge impact on you.
 Blood Quantum almost feels like an alternate history, and the bridge, which is such an important image in Obomsawin’s film, is also an important part of Blood Quantum.

 But I think it’s just a direct, scathing critique of settler culture.
 This is a broad way of putting it, and using those specific moments in our shared history, non-Natives and Natives, as a platform to make it legitimate.
 It’s a legitimate comparison.
 You’re hoping, as an artist, that it allows for settlers, colonists, or whatever the fuck you want to call them, old stock Canadians, to take stock of how they’ve conducted themselves.
 It’s a high ambition for a zombie film, but it’s the reason why I made those comparisons, and I think, to a certain extent, to draw a new audience to Alanis’s work, because it deserves to be seen.
 Christ, she’s been doing it forever!
 She is one of Canada’s biggest filmmakers.
 End of story.